jimkang/bdd-poetry/README.md

 bdd-poetry
 ==================

-This is a bot that does a thing.
+This is a bot that posts BDD-style poems.

 Installation
 ------------